stewartyu/button-tutorial/README.md

 ### Update Info.plist

 Button’s power comes from integrating with apps that your users already have installed — in this case, their Uber app.
-The heavy lifting has already been done by Uber, so they’re already signed in, have their preferences and payment methods stored, ready to be used in your app!
+The heavy lifting has already been done by Uber, so they’re already signed in, have their preferences and payment methods stored, ready for a quick and painless transaction with your app!

 To let your app query if other apps are installed, iOS9 requires you to declare the scheme in your `Info.plist` file.